We may earn income from links in this post. Please read this Disclosure for details.

 This is another traditional Oaxacan dish that’s best enjoyed with a dining companion unless you’re ravenous and can manage to polish off this epic meal solo.

-Unlike typical dishes of Oaxaca that are enjoyed at home with family, this is a dish that calls for a special occasion both due to its presentation and quantity of ingredients.
+Unlike typical dishes of Oaxaca enjoyed at home with family, this dish calls for a special occasion both due to its presentation and quantity of ingredients.

 A molcajete de carne generally comes in two sizes.
-But each will feature a towering selection of meat, cheese and veggies, arranged in a cascading fashion within a molcajete.
+Each featurea a towering selection of meat, cheese and veggies, arranged in a cascading fashion within a molcajete.

 This traditional bowl made of volcanic stone is used as part of a mortar pestle for grinding spices, making salsas and guacamole.
 It’s one of the most important tools of the Oaxacan kitchen.